Khadijah Rushdan: Professional career

+Player

 Rushdan was selected by the Los Angeles Sparks in the second round, with the 15th overall pick, of the 2012 WNBA draft.
 She played in the 2012 WNBA preseason.
 However, she strained her groin, which caused her to miss the 2012 WNBA season.

+Coach

+Rushdan was hired as Delaware State University women’s basketball coach on April 17, 2026.

 Other

 She was inducted into the Delaware Sports Hall of Fame in 2022.